-Each year at Berrington our garden team bring in a fresh harvest to be used by our tea-room.
+Each year at Berrington our garden team bring in a fresh harvest.
+Some of the produce is used by the tea-room and some of it is sold to raise funds for our conservation work.
 There are well over 10 different varieties of vegetables and fruits grown in the Walled Garden over the course of the year, and the time to harvest them is fast approaching.

 At this time of year the gardeners are getting ready to collect the fresh harvest which is grown throughout the year in Berrington’s walled garden.

 We have a variety of different fruits and vegetables which are growing, ready to be used by the tea-rooms and even taken home by some of our visitors.

 One of Berrington’s main harvesting features comes from our orchard which is home a selection of vintage apple trees.
 These include a range of unusual names, from ‘Maidens Blush’ to ‘Kings Acre Bountiful’.

 All of these different varieties are celebrated each year.
 For 2018 we are celebrating the harvest for a full 'Apple Month' in October.
 On selected weekends we will be having apple pressing demonstrations, carriage rides and plenty of apple themed goods in the tea-room and gift shop.